Jalal-Assaly/Fawry-Internship-Summer2023/task13-book-store-spring-webapp/README.md

 ## Usage
 - Users can browse and search for books by iban, title, author, or category.
 - Users can add, delete and update books as wished through intuitive forms.
-- Comprehensive validation ensures data integrity and security.
+- Comprehensive restrictive validation ensures data integrity and security.